 In this article, I’m going to show you fresh and modern architecture photography of the Western Fair Raceway and Casino at around sunrise within the Western Fair District.
 Along with these 3 images, I’ll share my thoughts on them and my approach or process.

 These photos are for an architectural photography assignment.
-I assume, like me, you see the Western Fair Raceway and Casino one of London’s attractions and entertainment destination.
+I assume, like me, you see the Western Fair Raceway and Casino one of London’s attractions and entertainment destinations.
 I feel like I’m playing double duty as I want to make the building look as eye-catching as possible for my client, while also helping in showcasing buildings and places in the City of London, Ontario.
 To accomplish this job as the architecture photographer, I felt there was one optimal time to take the photos.

 Optimal Time to Photograph the Western Fair Raceway & Casino